DTAJ095/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 5: Create a script that lists all local variables and environment variables, and functions.

 Script 6: Create a script that creates a new local variable.

+Script 7: Create a script that creates a new global variable.